Jason Elam

 A three-time Pro Bowl selection, Elam won two Super Bowl rings with the Broncos and was tied with Tom Dempsey, Sebastian Janikowski, and David Akers for the longest field goal in NFL history at 63 yards.
-That record was broken by another Bronco, Matt Prater, in 2013 with a 64-yard field goal, which was then has been broken by Justin Tucker in 2021 with a 66-yard field goal.
+That record was broken by another Bronco, Matt Prater, in 2013 with a 64-yard field goal, which was then broken by Justin Tucker in 2021 with a 66-yard field goal, which was then broken by Cam Little in 2025 with a 68-yard field goal.

-Early years
+Early life

 Elam attended Brookwood High School in Snellville, Georgia, and lettered in football, swimming and track.
 In football, he was a first-team all-county honoree and second-team all-state.

 College career

-In four years (1988-1992) as the placekicker for the University of Hawaii at Mānoa football team, Elam scored the third-most points in NCAA history (397) and tied for the second-most field goals kicked (79).
+In four years (1988–1992) as the placekicker for the University of Hawaii at Mānoa football team, Elam scored the third-most points in NCAA history (397) and tied for the second-most field goals kicked (79).
 He held the record for all-time leading scorer in the Western Athletic Conference until 2010 and was a three-time All-WAC selection.
 He is Hawaii's career leader in field goals made and field goal percentage.
 Elam majored in communications at the University of Hawaii.

 Professional career

 Denver Broncos

-Elam was drafted by the Broncos in the third round (70th pick overall) of the 1993 NFL Draft.
+Elam was drafted by the Broncos in the third round (70th pick overall) of the 1993 NFL draft.

 Elam holds NFL records for best extra point conversion percentage (.995), most consecutive seasons with at least 100 points (15), fastest to 300 successful field goals, and fastest to 1,600 and 1,700 points.
 Elam was also the first player in NFL history to score at least 200 points against three or more teams: the San Diego Chargers (222), Oakland Raiders (215), and Kansas City Chiefs (203).
 Elam is tied with Steve Christie, Jason Hanson, and Jim Breech for the most overtime field goals with nine.
 Elam was named to the Denver Broncos 50th Anniversary Team in 2009.